zowe/docs-site/docs/user-guide/zosmf-lite.md

 PROCESSING.
 ```

-If you see above error messages, please check if your IZUANG0 procedure is up to date.
+If you see above error messages, check if your IZUANG0 procedure is up to date.

 For descriptions of all the z/OSMF messages, see [_z/OSMF messages_](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zosmfmessages.help.doc/izuG00hpMessages.html) in IBM Knowledge Center.